SolaceLabs/pubsubplus-cf-dev/README.md

 Follow the [WSL installation instructions](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and select the Ubuntu distribution.

-### Installation on Windows - Step 2 - Run the installer that sets up Bosh and CF
+### Installation on Windows - Step 2 - Set up the network route to the bosh vms.

-First of all, enable routing so communication can work between your hosting computer and the VMs, one of these should work for you.
+This enables routing so communication can work between your hosting computer and the VMs.

 In a Windows Administrator CMD console, run: